 Winner of the Pulitzer Prize for Fiction (1921)

-Leading the charge, we’ve got The Age of Innocence (and you can check out my full review for the run-down).
-The committee almost overlooked this early 20th century gem, but in the end Wharton’s competition was disqualified on political grounds.
+The committee almost overlooked The Age Of Innocence, but in the end the other book in contention was disqualified on political grounds.
 And that’s the story of how she became the first female winner of the Pulitzer Prize for Fiction *fist pump*.
 Now, this isn’t to say that gender equality was achieved as of that moment – it was one very small step, and one could perhaps even question its ongoing relevance given the way that women have been overlooked for literary awards in the century since – but you never forget the first 😉 And if that’s not reason enough to invest your eyeballs, the story’s pretty damn good!
-Buy it here.
+Read my full review of The Age Of Innocence here.

 Winner of the Hugo Award (2016)

 Not all award winners are lofty works of literary fiction, only comprehensible to English majors 😉 The Martian scored a Hugo Award, and went on to become one of the biggest break-through sci-fi novels of the past decade.
 I was pretty hesitant when I first picked it up, because sci-fi isn’t my go-to genre and I’m skeptical of any film adaptation starring Matt Damon, but goshdarn it was funny!
-I cackled out loud on every other page (check out my full review); Weir’s characterisation and voice is strong and direct and hilarious.
+I cackled out loud on every other page.
+Weir’s characterisation and voice is strong and direct and hilarious.
 Plus, the premise is pretty compelling – a lone man abandoned on a planet, forced to find a way to survive on meager rations until help arrives – and it forces the reader to confront the terrifying thought of what they’d do in that situation.
-Buy it here.
+Read my full review of The Martian here.

 Winner of the Pulitzer Prize for Fiction (1961)

-Forty years after Edith Wharton got the gong, Harper Lee was called up – for her first (and only) novel, To Kill A Mockingbird.
+Forty years after Edith Wharton got the Pulitzer Prize gong, Harper Lee was called up – and for her very first novel, To Kill A Mockingbird.
 It’s one of the only books I’ve read that’s truly exceeded the hype, and I’m not sure I can recommend it more highly than that (I mean, the hype is considerable).
-I completely understand if you take issue with some of the racial politics of the book, especially given that it has been so widely and consistently lauded with nary a mention of some of its more problematic elements, but the writing is exquisite, so I’d say it’s worth a look regardless (check out my review here to see why).
+I completely understand if you take issue with some of the racial politics of the book, especially given that it has been so widely and consistently lauded with nary a mention of some of its more problematic elements, but the writing is exquisite, so I’d say it’s worth a look regardless.
 Plus, it’s had many tangible real-world impacts since its release – consider the formation of the Atticus Finch Legal Society, for instance – so reading it will get you up to speed on that front, too.
-Buy it here.
+Read my full review of To Kill A Mockingbird here.

 Winner of the Commonwealth Writers’ Prize (2009) (and the ABIA Book Of The Year, and the ABA Book Of The Year, and a bunch more)